-While speaking of blackjack, it’s worth mentioning Pontoon, one of the most exciting and rewarding derivatives of blackjack.
-This game has a house edge of between 0.34% and 0.62%, using the optimal strategy.
+Speaking of blackjack, it’s worth mentioning Pontoon, one of the most exciting and rewarding derivatives of blackjack.
+It is the British version of 21, and this game has a house edge of between 0.34% and 0.62% if you’re using the optimal strategy.

 House edge from 1.06%

-Usually, in this game, the banker’s hand has more of an advantage.
+In this game, the banker’s hand usually has more of an advantage.
 However, the house charges a 5% commission on all winnings for this hand.
 The banker’s hand pays 0.95:1, while the payout for the player’s hand is 1:1 and 8:1 for the tie, which is a fairly rare outcome.

-The house edge for the banker is a mere 1.06%, and 1.24% for the player’s hand, while the average house advantage is more than 14% at some gambling sites, so be sure to pick where you play very carefully.
+The house edge for the banker is a mere 1.06%, and 1.24% for the player’s hand, while the average house advantage is more than 14% at some gambling sites, so be sure to carefully pick where you play.

 House edge from 1.35%

 Roulette is one of the oldest casino table games.
 The most popular traditional roulette games include American, European and French roulette.
 All these variations feature incredible odds for players.

 We start with this version, as it features the lowest odds.
 French roulette is a bit different from other roulette variations due to its unique table layout.
 This game has two special rules that make it very exciting to play while also offering players such a low house edge.
 If the ball lands on zero after the player has placed an even-number bet, it pays the player half of their wagered amount.
 This first special rule is known as la partage.
 If the second special rule, en prison, is in effect, the wager will remain available for the next spin when the ball lands on zero.
 If this results in a winning outcome, players will collect their original wager, helping them to avoid a loss.
 Compared to American roulette, French roulette remains the best variant, as it gives the player more advantage due to its rules relating to chance bets.